This is one of my Mom's favorite pies and it's a 2 crust pie, so if you like flakey crust then this pie is for you.

 Once the bottom pie pan is fitted with the pie crust move on the second ball of pie dough.

-Add flour if need to the rolling surface and roll out the dough ball.
+Add flour if needed to the rolling surface and roll out the dough ball.
 This time the pie crust does not have to be round, as you will be slicing it up for the pie crust topping.

 Roll out the dough, square, or semi-round.
 You just need the dough to be 9 inches long in one direction.
 Again sprinkle on flour as needed to keep dough from sticking to the rolling surface.